 In my experience, good road trips have a good bit of forethought put into them — some major destinations in mind, a loose route outlined, the right road trip partners and supplies.
 It’s also important to make space, in this plan, for diverging, adjusting, and striking out on our own in between traveling together.
 Which is to say: The semester ahead of us has lots of great stuff already planned and lots of room for you to bring more.

 We need to get packed!
 Tasks 1 & 2 below are some basic course set-up, while tasks 3 & 4 are activities that will require your time and focus.
-You’ve got exactly one week to pack and prep (that’s code for: this is due in a week, before midnight on 1/20).
+You’ve got one week to pack and prep (that’s code for: this is due in a week, before 8pm on Monday, 1/18/21).
+Please note that each of these tasks links to a full post with further explanation.
+Use the “Start Here” link in the left sidebar to return to this main post.

 - Get registered for all the modes of transportation we’ll be using this semester (forgive me.
 The non-metaphorical task is explained thoroughly in this post).

 Questions?
 Concerns?
 Confusion?
-Email me (klnewman4[at]alaska.edu) or find me on Slack (ahem, the road trip van).
+Find me on Slack (ahem, the road trip van).